What we believe about our faith

 For the Sake of Others

-Spiritual transformation is both an end in itself in that it that brings glory to God and it is a means to other ends in that it enables us to mediate the presence of Christ to others and to discern loving action in the world.
+Spiritual transformation is both an end in itself in that it brings glory to God and it is a means to other ends in that it enables us to mediate the presence of Christ to others and to discern loving action in the world.
 The litmus test of mature spirituality is obedience to Christ's commandment (Matthew 28:18-20), which always involves an increasing capacity to love God and to love others.
 (Mark 12:30, 31; I Corinthians 12; I John 4:7)

 Loving presence and action in the world includes sharing our faith (evangelism), giving generously of our resources, reconciliation and peacemaking (interpersonally and also across lines of race, gender, socioeconomic status, and people groups), working for justice, exercising compassion and care for the poor, and working for the betterment of life in the human community in Jesus' name.